 Biometric screenings and health assessments are common additions to many corporate wellness programs.
 In a Kaiser Family Foundation Survey, over half the wellness programs in large corporations either offered or required these assessments.
 Many companies that offer screenings offer financial incentives such as cash or reduced health care premiums.
-At first biometric screenings can seem beneficial to the employer.
+At first biometric screenings can seem beneficial to the employer (it is also important to note that biometric testings are slightly different).
 In theory, businesses will save money by identifying unhealthy people and making them aware of their health issues.
 In parallel, healthy employees are rewarded for their healthy habits and lifestyles.
-However, research suggests that annual health screenings offer extremely little health benefit to employees.
+However, research suggests that annual employee health screenings offer extremely little health benefit to employees on their own.
 Offering them is essentially a waste of corporate resources unless employers are actually utilizing the data they collect from the screenings to make meaningful decisions.
 Here’s why:

 - It doesn’t help the employee.
 Many medical professionals believe that annual health screenings are unnecessary in adults who aren’t experiencing any symptoms.
 In fact, they can end up more costly for the employee as they delve into unnecessary follow up tests.
 For the most part employees are already aware of serious health issues.
 Additionally, evidence suggests that these screenings have little effect on lifestyle change.

 - It’s expensive.
 Businesses don’t always save money by incorpating health assessments into their wellness program.
 Because these screenings don’t have a direct positive impact on employee health, they are wasteful on their own.
 Some companies require employees to pass health assessments to receive a discount on their health premiums, which can reduce health insurance costs for the employer.
 However, this can reduce employee morale and retention rates.

 If you are interested, check out our free, fillable biometric screening form template!